bradleyplaydon/alfa4c-M1/README.md

 * Relevant facts and figures and not that have the option to go into more depth with a read me button.
 * Easy intuitive navigation and design.
 * A responsive website for mobile devices, desktop and tablet.
-* Contact form fields work and have validate correctly.
+* Contact form fields work and validate correctly.
 * 4C Brochure opens in a new tab.

 ### Features & Functionalities